 To kill lice on furniture you will need to wash your furnishings and covers at home, send them to be dry cleaned, or use a specialist lice spray.
 If you cannot disinfect your furniture, you can isolate the infected pieces for a week to ensure the lice and nits are dead.

-Lice and nits can get anywhere you put your head – on clothes, bed linens, pillow cases, blankets, throws, mattresses, sofa cushions, hair accessories, and almost any other place you can think of.
+Lice and nits can get anywhere you put your head – on clothes, bed linens, your couch, pillow cases, blankets, throws, mattresses, sofa cushions, hair accessories, and almost any other place you can think of.
 Getting rid of a lice infestation requires you to treat these items as well as you or your child’s hair.

 How Long Can Head Lice Live on Furniture or Furnishings?